 The Vatican is the smallest state in the world, based in Rome in Italy.

 Vatican City (Citta del Vaticano), the papal residence, was built over the tomb of Saint Peter.
 The Vatican’s position as a sovereign state within a state was guaranteed by the Lateran Treaty of 1929, marked by the building of a new road, the Via Della Conciliazione.
-This leads from huge St Peter’s basilica to Castel Sant’ Angelo, a monument to a far grimmer past.
+This leads from the huge St Peter’s Basilica to Castel Sant’ Angelo, a monument to a far grimmer past.

-More than a thousand residents are responsible for the smooth, day-to-day running of this nerve center of official Christianity, with of course the Pope at its head, all guarded by the Swiss guard.
+More than a thousand residents are responsible for the smooth, day-to-day running of this nerve center of official Christianity, with, of course, the Pope at its head, all guarded by the Swiss guard.

 Country: State of the Vatican City (Holy See), Italy Population: 920 inhabitants Area: 0.44 sq km Density: 2273/ Km2 Religions: Roman Catholic Currency: Euro (EUR) = 100 Cents